BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3shoes.md

 Create a Shoes class and add a 2nd test to its tester file, ShoesTester.

 1. Write the Shoes class that is being accessed by the ShoesTester class.
 NO PRINTING INSIDE OF THIS OBJECT CLASS.
-2. Create the ShoesTester class.
-No user input, so no scanner.
-3. Within the Shoes class (either in toString method OR in a getModelNumber method), generate the model number using the lowercase first letter of the brand, the lowercase first letter of the type, the lowercase color, and the size.
+2. Within the Shoes class (either in toString method OR in a getModelNumber method), generate the model number using the lowercase first letter of the brand, the lowercase first letter of the type, the lowercase color, and the size.
-4. Run ShoesTester and debug if necessary.
+3. Run ShoesTester, add a 2nd test, and debug if necessary.

 ### Expected Output